Minor Requirements

 Declaring a MInor in Health & Medical Humanities

 Students can add the HHUM minor at any point.
 However, you must complete the form here with your name, major/minor, GPA, and student ID to start the declaration process.
-You are also encouraged to schedule a Zoom meeting with Dr. Quinlan via email.
+You are also encouraged to schedule a Zoom meeting with Dr. Gomoluch via email.

-Contact: Dr. Margaret Quinlan quinlan.margaret@charlotte.edu
+Contact: Dr. Gomoluch sgomoluc@charlotte.edu

 DOUBLE MINOR IN GERONTOLOGY